Ji Sung

 Kwak Tae-geun (born 27 February 1977), known professionally as Ji Sung, is a South Korean actor.
-He is best known for his roles in the television dramas All In (2003), Save the Last Dance for Me (2004), New Heart (2007), Protect the Boss (2011), Secret Love (2013), Kill Me, Heal Me (2015), Innocent Defendant (2017), Familiar Wife (2018), Doctor John (2019), The Devil Judge (2021), Connection (2024) and the film My PS Partner (2012).
+He is best known for his roles in the television dramas All In (2003), Save the Last Dance for Me (2004), New Heart (2007), Protect the Boss (2011), Secret Love (2013), Kill Me, Heal Me (2015), Innocent Defendant (2017), Familiar Wife (2018), Doctor John (2019), The Devil Judge (2021), Connection (2024), The Judge Returns (2026) and the film My PS Partner (2012).

 Early life

 Kwak Tae-geun's parents were both educators, and they expected him to also enter the teaching profession.
 But in his sophomore year in high school, his father bought him a VCR and the first movie he rented was Rain Man.
 Dustin Hoffman's acting left such an impression on him that he decided to become an actor, despite his father's objections.
 He later studied Theater and Film at Hanyang University.

 Career

 1999–2002: Beginnings

 Ji Sung first auditioned for the 1999 campus drama KAIST, where he met screenwriter Song Ji-na.
 Song took an interest in the young upstart and wrote a new character for him, leading to his acting debut.
 Upon the suggestion of his then-manager, he began using the stage name Chae Ji-sung, then decided to drop the surname "Chae," and became known simply as "Ji Sung" After several minor roles, he began playing bigger parts, notably in the television dramas Wonderful Days (2001) and Sunshine Hunting 2002), as well as the North-South romantic comedy film Whistling Princess (2002).